 In Germany, you can drive a motorized vehicle when you are over 15, and a car when you are over 18.
 You must always have your license (with you when driving a vehicle, and you may not use a provisional license.

-There are complex rules for foreign licenses – some expats need to exchange their driving licenses in Germany, and some require a new driving permit to get on the road.
-However, those staying in Germany temporarily won’t need a new license in many cases.
+There are complex rules for foreign licenses – some expats can exchange their driving permits, and others require a new license to get on the road.
+Of course, those staying in the country temporarily won’t need a German driver’s license.

 Getting a German driver’s license